 - User-friendliness & support – Opening an account is quick and easy.
 You can be ready to trade in a matter of minutes.
 Customer support is available via email, phone, or live chat if needed.

 - Security & regulation – Reputable brokers will be fully regulated and authorized by at least one financial authority.
 Client funds will often be stored in segregated bank accounts, and protected by insurance or compensation schemes.

 - Fiat currencies – Spread betting and CFD brokers support a range of fiat currencies.
-Withdrawing or depositing funds is simple and free in most cases.
+Withdrawing or depositing funds is free and straightforward in most cases.
 Cryptocurrency trades will be settled in your chosen fiat currency.